No-Bake Blueberry Bread Pudding

 Yield: 6 to 8 servings

-1 small loaf homemade or Pepperidge Farm—type white bread, slightly stale, crusts removed
+- 1 small loaf homemade or Pepperidge Farm—style white bread, slightly stale with crusts removed

 Instructions:In a large saucepan, cook the berries with sugar, water to barely cover, and cinnamon stick and/or lemon peel over low heat until the berries have burst and the mixture is syrupy, about 15 minutes.
 Remove from heat.